oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 {% img blog/keycloak-kubernetes-prod/login-flow.png alt:"Custom Auth0 Login Action" width:"500" %}{: .center-image }

-Now that all is set in the identity provider side, let's configure Keycloak, as identity broker delegating authentication to Auth0.
+Now that all is set on the identity provider side, let's configure Keycloak as an identity broker delegating authentication to Auth0.

 ### Add the Auth0 Identity Provider

-Navigate to **http://keycloak.\<namespace\>.\<public-ip\>.nip.io**, login with admin/admin.
-In the welcome page, choose **Administration Console**.
+Navigate to **http://keycloak.\<namespace\>.\<public-ip\>.nip.io**, sign in with admin/admin.
+On the welcome page, choose **Administration Console**.
 On the left menu, for the top options,  choose the **jhipster** realm.
 Then, at the bottom of the menu, choose **Identity providers**.
 In the User-defined section, choose **OpenID Connect v1.0**.
-Fill the provider configuration as follows:
+Fill in the provider configuration as follows:

 - RedirectURI: **(pre-filled)**
 - Alias: **auth0**